sunfounder/galaxy-rvr/docs/source/lesson13_solar_panel.rst

-Lesson 13: Exploring the Energy System of the Mars Rover
+Lesson 13: Investigating the Mars Rover Energy System
 =================================================================

 Welcome to the final lesson of our Mars rover exploration journey.
 This time, we are going to delve into the heart of the rover - its energy system.